Closures & Hours Changes

 Top of the page

 Symptoms of low back problems, such as back pain and pain down the back of the leg, usually go away by themselves within several weeks.
-Most people with back pain do not need to see the doctor unless they have severe pain or their symptoms are not getting better after about 4 weeks.
-And they do not start having any tests, such as magnetic resonance imaging (MRI), unless they have had symptoms for at least 6 weeks or they have had other "red flags" such as signs of nerve damage.
+Most people with back pain don't need to see the doctor unless they have severe pain or their symptoms aren't getting better after about 4 weeks.
+And they don't start having any tests, such as magnetic resonance imaging (MRI), unless they have had symptoms for at least 6 weeks or they've had other "red flags" such as signs of nerve damage.
 Surgery is not considered until after that.

 As you work through this tool, you will get an idea of whether surgery might help you.

 If you are concerned about back pain or other related symptoms such as leg pain, numbness, or weakness, talk to your doctor about what steps you can take.
 If surgery is unlikely to help, you can still take action to reduce and control your symptoms.

 Current as of: